General ESB Questions

 Yes, you can extend the management console easily by writing a custom UI component and simply deploying the OSGi bundle.

-Can I use an external user store to manage and authenticate WSO2 ESB users?
+Can I use a primary user store to manage and authenticate WSO2 ESB users?

-Yes you can connect WSO2 ESB with any external user store implementation.
+Yes you can connect WSO2 ESB with any primary user store implementation.
 The user store could be LDAP based, JDBC based or a custom developed user store.
-For more information, refer to User Management .
+For more information, refer to User Management.

 Does WSO2 ESB interop with a .net client/service?

 Yes, it does with both.
 WSO2 ESB can be easily configured to bridge Java services with .NET clients and .NET services with Java clients.

 Does WSO2 ESB support hessian binary web service protocol

 I don't want some of the features that come with WSO2 ESB.
 Can I get rid of them?